Implicit rules

 R30 | SNS | Disable implicit rules

-All implicit filter rules should be disabled, except the rule "Allow mutual access between the members of a firewall cluster (HA)".
-This operation can be performed in Configuration > Security policy > Implicit rules.
+We recommend disabling all implicit filtering rules, except the rule "Allow mutual access between the members of a firewall cluster (HA cluster)" in a high availability (HA) firewall cluster.
+Implicit rules can be disabled in Configuration > Security policy > Implicit rules.

 WARNING

-Furthermore, to avoid degrading the performance of some features on the SNS firewall, new filter rules must be created before disabling implicit rules on options and parameters that are in use.
-For ESP traffic for example, the "Status tracking (stateful)" option is necessary to avoid degrading IPsec VPN performance.
+In addition, to avoid downgrading the performance of certain SNS firewall features, new filter rules have to be created before disabling the implicit rules of the options and parameters in use.
+For example, for ESP traffic, the "Status tracking (stateful)" option is essential in preventing the downgrade of IPsec VPN performance.

 INFORMATION